luispedro/mahotas/docs/source/internals.rst

 C++/Python Division
 -------------------

-Mahotas is written in C++, but almost always, you call a Python function which checks types and then calls the internal function.
+Mahotas is, for the most part, written in C++, but almost always, you call a Python function which checks types and then calls the internal function.
 This is slightly slower, but it is easier to develop this way (and, for all but the smallest image, it will not matter).

 So each ``module.py`` will have its associated ``_module.cpp``.